Playground Planning

 Engineered wood fiber is a loose-fill playground surfacing option, made from shredded wood fibers.
 EWF is designed to provide impact absorption while offering a natural-looking, rustic aesthetic.

-Turf surfacing
+Turf Surfacing

 Another suitable playground safety surfacing option is turf.
 Often paired with an underlying base for added cushion, turf is low maintenance, durable, and a good investment in the long run.